freqtrade/freqtrade/docs/freqai.md

 ### Removing outliers with the Dissimilarity Index

 The Dissimilarity Index (DI) aims to quantify the uncertainty associated with each prediction by the model.
-To do so, Freqai measures the distance between each training data point and all other training data points:
+To do so, FreqAI measures the distance between each training data point and all other training data points:

 $$ d_{ab} = \sqrt{\sum_{j=1}^p(X_{a,j}-X_{b,j})^2} $$